-Sally Storr, MA (Counselling), BSc (Hons) Psychology, MBACP, MBPS
+Sally Storr, MA (Counselling), BSc (Hons) Psychology, MBACP

 Are you looking for someone to listen to you and to support you through a difficult period or event in your life?

-I am an anxious person.
-Over the past 20 years I have used my training and experience and learned to manage my anxiety by experimenting with different techniques.
-My approach to helping you is to explore what is going on in your life and help you to change your behaviour and lifestyle in order to become the person you really want to be.
+Over the past 20 years I have used my training and experience and learned to manage my own anxiety by experimenting with different techniques.
+My approach to helping you is to explore what is going on in your life and support you to change your behaviour and lifestyle in order to become the person you really want to be.
 I believe in a holistic approach, meaning that if you look after your body your mind will feel better too.
 I will support you in moving forward in whichever direction you need to.

-I use relaxation techniques, guided meditation, reframing negative into positive thought patterns, thinking about how your past makes you the person you are, exploring what you really want from life and trying experiments to see what works for you.
+I use relaxation techniques, guided meditation, reframing negative into positive thought patterns, thinking about how your past makes you the person you are, exploring what you really want from life and trying behavioural experiments to see what works for you.
 I follow your lead in exploring possibilities and new ways of living with you as a person-centred counsellor.

 If you feel anxiety is ruining your life, we will explore ways to reduce this significantly, developing new more positive habits and facing challenges with confidence and courage.
 I draw on different approaches as appropriate to your problems and the situation.
 I currently offer online sessions via WhatsApp or Zoom, and walk and talk therapy.
 We can meet for a walk in a safe and pleasant country environment with few distractions.